Sven-I-Am/PHP-Price-Calculator/README.md

     * This is for clarification to ourselves in the future or for anyone who happens to read/work with this code
   * We also did some minor aesthetic fixes
   * Get to coding the group discounts :exclamation:
+    * Created separate model `customerGroup` to calculate the total fixed discounts and the best variable discount
+    * Updated the calculator to implement the group discounts
+    * Made sure the end price is never negative
+    * Showing the end start price and end price on the screen

 ## To Do